The Pen Tool is used to define your own vector points and create custom paths with Bezier Curves.

 - Select the open path with the Node Tool.

-- Activate the Pen Tool and tap one of the two anchor points at the end of the line.
+- Activate the Pen Tool and tap either the start or end node of the second path.

 Video Tip – How to Master the Pen Tool using Vectornator on iPad with Will Paterson.